webdevhill/profile-card-component/README.md

 ### What I learned

 The card component itself was simple enough.
 Although, in the design files it occupies more of the viewport.
-I sized the card proportionally to the 18px specifies for the name and stats.
+I sized the card proportionally to the 18px specified for the name and stats.
 The two SVG backgroundtook some tinkering.
 They look fairly close.

 ## Author